succession planning HR service delivery

 Compensation managers can use the software to gather salary data by industry, company size, job role and geography.
 Other sources of wage information include government data, information from publicly available sites that collect user-reported salary data and data purchased from third-party firms that conduct ongoing salary and benefit surveys.

 Another trend affecting compensation management software is the adoption of on-demand pay, also known as earned-wage access.
-It gives employees the option to receive pay for hours already worked instead of waiting for a check every week or two.
-Numerous niche vendors specialize in SaaS for managing earned-wage access.
+It gives employees the option to receive pay for hours as they're worked instead of waiting for a check every week or two.
+Numerous niche vendors specialize in software as a service for managing earned-wage access.

 Compensation management software market and vendors